Google Analytics tags

 https://www.bergvillfx.no/en/products/ccu-fan-964993

 The value-added aspect of it is that the fan is a much larger and significantly more robust design where age, use, or minor accumulation of lint/dust on it is likely of little consequence to its durability, function, or how quietly it runs.
-Unlike the original blower where once again it may need to be visited in the future for cleaning or replacement.
+Tore's solution is unlike the original blower where the original blower design may need to be visited again in the future for cleaning or replacement.

 Blowers acting squirrely: